 Raised bed layouts are similar to row crop layouts with one difference.
 Run the main line along the beds.
 For each bed, use a T-fitting to send a short branch of the main line along the edge of the bed.

 Run emitters or drip tape off the branch line.
 If you are using emitters, use enough sprinklers to get full coverage of the bed.

-For drip tape, you will need one line of drip tape for every 1.5 to 2 feed of bed width.
+For drip tape, you will need one line of drip tape for every 1.5 to 2 feet of bed width.
 For example, beds three to four feet wide need two rows of drip tape.
-A six foot bed needs three or four lines.
+A six-foot bed needs three or four lines.